Outlier Smoothing with Closed-Form Rotations for W4A4 Large Language Model Quantization: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have shown exceptional capabilities in addressing various scientific tasks\cite{tang2025time,wang2025larger}.
-However, running LLMs for inference demands substantial computation and storage resources.
-Consequently, reducing resources required by running LLMs has attracted much research attention, with post-training quantization (PTQ) \cite{ashkboos2023towards,lin2024duquant,zhao2024atom,maaffinequant,liu2025fbquant} being one of the potential solutions.
+LLMs have demonstrated strong capabilities across a wide range of scientific tasks \citep{aggarwal2026large,huang2025large}.
+However, performing inference with LLMs requires substantial computational and storage resources.
+Reducing the resource requirements of LLM inference has therefore received considerable research attention, with post-training quantization (PTQ) \citep{ashkboos2023towards,lin2024duquant,zhao2024atom,maaffinequant,liu2025fbquant} emerging as a promising solution.

-In PTQ scenarios, outliers remain an open challenge, including massive outliers (MO) and normal outliers (NO) \cite{lin2024duquant,jinmassive,ramachandran2025microscopiq}.
-These outliers reduce the effective bit allocation for the majority of values, resulting in low quantization space utilization\cite{huostquant}.
-Prior research leverages rotational invariance to mitigate outliers and enhance model quantizability through gradient-based optimization of rotation matrices \cite{sunflatquant,liu2024spinquant,huostquant}.
+Among various PTQ settings, W4A4 weight-activation quantization has emerged as a particularly important scenario for efficient LLM deployment, as it simultaneously reduces weight storage and activation memory bandwidth, enabling more practical low-bit inference on modern hardware \citep{xiao2023smoothquant,ashkboos2024quarot,liu2024spinquant}.
+However, despite its strong efficiency potential, W4A4 quantization remains substantially more challenging than weight-only quantization because low-bit activations are highly sensitive to input-dependent distributional irregularities.
+In particular, activation outliers, including massive outliers (MO) and normal outliers (NO), remain a major unresolved challenge in PTQ settings \citep{lin2024duquant,jinmassive,ramachandran2025microscopiq}.
+These outliers dominate the quantization range and reduce the effective bit allocation for most values, leading to poor utilization of the quantization space \citep{huostquant}.
+To mitigate this issue, prior work has exploited rotational invariance to redistribute outlier energy and improve model quantizability, typically by optimizing rotation matrices with gradient-based methods \citep{sunflatquant,liu2024spinquant,huostquant}.